-While your drinking water meets the federal and state standard for arsenic, it does contain low levels of arsenic.
+(1)While your drinking water meets the federal and state standard for arsenic, it does contain low levels of arsenic.
 The arsenic standard balances the current understanding of arsenic's possible health effects against the cost of removing arsenic from drinking water.
 The U.S. Environmental Protection Agency continues to research the health effects of low levels of arsenic, which is a mineral known to cause cancer in humans at high concentrations and is linked to other health effects such as skin damage and circulatory problems.
+Though there were 5 individual samples that contained arsenic levels above the MCL this did not constitute an MCL violation.
+The arsenic MCL is based on a running quarterly average of the samples taken.

-Turbidity - Results of Direct Filtration Process of Surface Water MCL (1) Highest single measurement in 2014 Lowest monthly percentage of samples meeting turbidity limits Violation?
-Typical Source of Contaminant Turbidity 5.0 NTU 0.21 N/A No (NTU) 95% of samples <0.5 NTU N/A 100% No Soil Runoff
+Turbidity - Results of Direct Filtration Process of Surface Wa iter -- ------

+MCL (2) Highest single measurement in 2015 Lowest monthly percentage of samples meeting turbidity limits Violation?
+Typical Source of Contaminant Turbidity 5.0 NTU 0.15 N/A No (NTU) 95% of samples <0.5 NTU N/A 100% No Soil Runoff

-(1) The MCL for turbidity is based upon the effectiveness of the District's treatment technique or TT, which is direct filtration.
+(2) The MCL for turbidity is based upon the effectiveness of the District's treatment technique or TT, which is direct filtration.

 Turbidity is a measurement of the cloudiness of water and is a good indicator of the effectiveness of our filtration system.

-Inorganic Contaminants - Lead and Copper in Residential Taps in 2014
+Inorganic Contaminants - Lead and Copper in Residential Taps in 2015

-Contaminant Action Level (AL) PHG (MCLG) Number of Samples Collected 90 th Percentile Level Detected Number of Sites Exceeding AL Typical Source of Contaminant Lead (ppb) (15) 0.2 40 11 3 Internal corrosion of household water plumbing systems Copper (ppm) (1.3) 0.3 40 1.2 3 Internal corrosion of household water plumbing systems
+Contaminant Action Level (AL) PHG (MCLG) Number of Samples Collected 90 th Percentile Level Detected Number of Sites Exceeding AL Typical Source of Contaminant Lead (ppb) (15) 0.2 40 ND 1 Internal corrosion of household water plumbing systems Copper (ppm) (1.3) 0.3 40 0.27 0 Internal corrosion of household water plumbing systems